‘Go, Mississippi’: State could ditch song with racist roots

 Two teenagers working as state Senate pages said Mississippi needs to change its song.

-“I don’t think it’s a good idea to take the tune of a racist song and make it for everybody,” said Karmen Owens, a 15-year-old freshman at South Pike High School in McComb.
+“I don’t think it’s a good idea to take the tune of a racist song and make it for everybody,” said Karmen Owens, a 15-year-old freshman at North Pike High School in McComb.

 Raniyah Younger, a 17-year-old junior at Jackson’s Callaway High, said a new state song should reflect different cultures and “equality of all races and all colors and all sexualities, of course.”

-Note: This story has been corrected to show that Karmen Owens is a student at North Pike High School in McComb.